 There is very substantive scientific evidence that high protein intakes cause kidney problems in healthy individuals who exercise.
 The application of animal disease models or findings from humans with concurrent kidney disease is a flaw inherent in the research (11), which reduces the generalisability of the data and prevents inferences being made to a healthy population (12).

-When studies prospectively follow healthy individuals with a high-protein diet over time, there is no associated disruption to their kidney function and general health (13).
+So, could this stil be one of the protein myths?
+Well, when studies prospectively follow healthy individuals with a high-protein diet over time, there is no associated disruption to their kidney function and general health (13).

 Additionally, studies comparing vegetarians (with a lower protein intake) and animal product eaters, find no statistical difference in rate or severity of future kidney disease (14) and no acute change in kidney function (15).